-Mobile learning is changing education and even the way we think.
+Mobile learning in the classroom is changing education and even the way we think.
 Students and teachers have more options than ever before.
 People don’t just learn in the classroom anymore, they can learn anywhere there’s a device and an Internet connection.

 itslearning Mobile First from itslearning USA on Vimeo.

 The role of the student is changing, causing the role of the teacher to change as well.
 Educators need to embrace technology, the possibilities it presents and how it can enhance the learning process.
-Here are some ways that mobile learning is changing how we learn:
+Here are some ways to incorporate mobile learning in the classroom and how it is changing how we learn:

 Collaborative learning occurs when two or more individuals learn together.
 This can include group projects, discussions, peer reflection, etc. This type of learning allows students to take charge, and teachers to step aside and become facilitators of learning.

-Mobile learning enhances collaboration through the use of social networks and tools like Google Drive, Dropbox and mobile apps.
+Mobile learning in the classroom enhances collaboration through the use of social networks and tools like Google Drive, Dropbox and mobile apps.
 We can now work with people both synchronously (at the same time) and asynchronously (at different times) – basically, whenever we want!

 Students and educators around the world can connect in Google Hangouts and Mystery Skype sessions.
 Mobile learning allows us to build online communities in which to grow and share our knowledge.

-Mobile learning is helping change classrooms from teacher-centric to student-centric.
+Mobile learning in the classroom is helping change the environment from teacher-centric to student-centric.
 Instead of the ‘sage on the stage’, or teachers lecturing to students; students can participate much more actively in the learning experience.
 This gives them a sense of ownership and makes them more motivated to learn.